dollyaswin/zf2-restful/README.md

 Introduction
 ------------
 This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This application is meant to be used as an example to make RESTful application using Zend Framework 2 Basically, Zend Framework 2 has support RESTful for controller.
+This application is meant to be used as an example to make RESTful application using Zend Framework 2.

+Basically, Zend Framework 2 has support RESTful for controller.
 But it doesn't support when client send data with json type.
-Here I add a controller (Api/Mvc/Controller/RestfulController.php) by extend from Zend/Mvc/Controller/AbstractRestfulController.php to solve this case
+Here I add a controller (Api/Mvc/Controller/RestfulController.php) by extend from Zend/Mvc/Controller/AbstractRestfulController.php to solve this case.

-Please check the RESTful API documentation here to know the existing API easily http://docs.dollyaswinnet.apiary.io
+Please check the RESTful API documentation to know the existing API easily http://docs.dollyaswinnet.apiary.io

 Installation